tetsuo/tetsuo.github.io/content/restache.md

 ## Importing other components

-> **Restache supports an implicit module system where custom elements (i.e., tags that are not part of the HTML spec) are automatically resolved to file-based components without requiring explicit imports.**
+> **restache supports an implicit module system where custom elements (i.e., tags that are not part of the HTML spec) are automatically resolved to file-based components.**

 Component imports are inferred from the tag names.
 The following examples show how different components are resolved: